dubeamit/MySQL_Zenity/README.md

 ## Creating the tables and Installing the Zenity script on your Debian system
 ###### Creating the LibraryManagementSystem database and its tables

-Login to mysql in the terminal using
+**Login to mysql in the terminal using**

-`mysql -uroot -p`
-enter the password
+`mysql -uroot -p` a promt will ask for password enter the password to login.

 _Database_
 `CREATE DATABASE LibraryManagementSystem;`